 However, the notion of the independent auditor is not absolute.
-By running unevaluated NLMs, which is prohibited in NetWare Enhanced Security Administration, administrators can modify NDS to prevent auditors from performing auditing.
+By running unevaluated NLMs, administrators can modify NDS to prevent auditors from performing auditing.

 In addition, administrators can subvert an auditor's intended volume audit configuration by backing up a file system and then restoring it, which deletes all audit configuration information about the volume.